Explore The Five Students

 The inevitability of death becomes much more explicit here with the winter imagery which appears in line one.
 The reference to the ‘church-aisle’ makes us think of a funeral procession.
 The brutality of the season is indicated by the reference to icicles and the wind which makes the flag-rope shake violently.
 The personification of ‘gibbers hoarse’ suggests the cacophonous sound it makes.
 Hardy employs evocative imagery to describe the villagers as they head home, wrapping themselves up against the elements.

 Only one of the initial group remains, all the rest have perished.
 The fourth line is subdued and eerie: the internal rhyme in ‘stalk the course’ sounds harsh upon the ear.
 The use of a dash following ‘course’ and again in the final line, suggests a feeling of dissatisfaction and wistfulness for opportunities lost.
-This sombre ending makes the poem particularly sad when we recall the sense of optimism and vigour in the opening stanzas.
+This somber ending makes the poem particularly sad when we recall the sense of optimism and vigor in the opening stanzas.